 Ads play a big role in getting the word out about your company, products, services, and promotions.
-And while driving traffic to your site and increasing actions on your social posts are both worthwhile advertising goals.
+Driving traffic through increased clicks on your adverts are key advertising goals.
+But more important than that is driving revenue.

-As any B2B marketer can tell you, ROAS isn’t always simple to measure.
+But, as any B2B marketer will tell you, ROAS isn’t always simple to measure.
 We’re here to help you make it easy.

 An Introduction to Return on Ad Spend

 Before we get into the specific problems marketers (particularly those in B2B) run into when trying to measure ROAS, let’s take a look at some of the frequently asked questions relating to ROAS and the measurement process.

 If you’re already familiar with the metric, feel free to skip forward to the next section.

 Let’s start off simple.
 ROAS is an acronym for return on ad spend.
 It’s used in marketing and advertising to understand how your paid-for adverts are driving sales for your business.

 Put simply, ROAS is a calculation that divides the amount of revenue generated from ads by the amount spent on advertising.